-You must have (or expect to receive) a first or second class university honours degree.
-Please contact our Admissions Office if you are unsure whether your degree is equivalent to a first or second class university honours degree.
+You must have (or expect to receive) a first- or second-class university honours degree (or equivalent).
+Please contact Admissions if you are unsure whether your degree is equivalent.
 As this is a multidisciplinary subject, we welcome candidates from many different backgrounds.
-If you have a degree in veterinary science, biological science, veterinary or human medicine, mathematics or statistics, and relevant postgraduate and veterinary work experience, then we encourage you to apply.
+If you have a degree in veterinary science, biological science, veterinary or human medicine, mathematics or statistics, or have relevant postgraduate experience, then we encourage you to apply.

 English language requirements

 A good working knowledge of scientific English is essential in order to follow the course.
 All applicants must have an acceptable English Language qualification: